Super Smash Bros. Crusade

 - Earthworm Jim

 The purpose of this list is unknown, but it could have been a list to keep track of an early character roster.

 Unused Stage Content

 As of v0.8, Onett was removed from the Stage Select screen.
 However, the code still exists and can be accessed with the Random button.
 The stage was removed completely in v0.8.4.

 ...However a preview file for it can be found.
 It's unlike any other preview picture currently in the game.
 Most notably, it uses a circular outline rather than a rectangular one, This is a leftover from v0.7.

 Unused Asteroid Field Background

 In the Asteroid Field folder, there's ASTEROIDbgunused that is clearly unused.
 Sadly, it's somehow ended up in either the icon and/or stage preview for every demo thus far.

 This file is present in template.png with the other stage previews.
-Given its file name, this was probably used as a template for the stage previews in v0.3-v0.5.1.
+Given its file name, this was used probably as a early template for the stage previews in v0.3-v0.5.1.

 There is a file named Instructions.txt in the stage previews folder, which references the template file.